bsakai2000/PersonalScripts/XBacklightAPI/README.txt

 minumum number to a set maximum number identified by backlight_min() and backlight_max().
 This code was written for a project that never got written, but it took me long enough that I'd rather keep it here just in case.

+Using the API, I wrote a simple xbacklight clone which can be compiled using the command

+	gcc xbacklight_clone.c `pkg-config --libs --cflags xcb-randr xcb`